 Definition of Spiritual Formation at DTS

 The process by which God forms Christ’s character in believers by the ministry of the Spirit, in the context of community, and in accordance with biblical standards.
-This process involves the transformation of the whole person in thoughts, behaviors, and styles of relating with God and others.
+This process involves the transformation of the whole person in desires, thoughts, behaviors, and styles of relating with God and others.
 Such life change is manifest in a growing love for God and others—a dying to self and living for Christ.

 To better understand this definition, we will examine each of its phrases.

 "The process": Spiritual formation is a life-long process.
 All who have trusted in Christ and are filled with the Holy Spirit are in process.
 The process is often slow, sometimes painful, and always filled with hills and valleys along the way.
 Our intentional engagement in the process is essential, but learning to be patient with God, each other, and ourselves is a vital part of our spiritual formation.

 "forms Christ’s character": Spiritual formation is the formation of Christ’s character in us.
 The Apostle Paul told the Galatians that he was in the pains of childbirth "until Christ is formed in you" (Galatians 4:19).
 God the Father’s desire for his adopted children is that we become increasingly like his Son, Jesus Christ.
 This is the ultimate goal of all Christian spiritual formation—to be conformed to the character of Christ.

 "by the ministry of the Spirit": Spiritual formation is accomplished only by the power of the Holy Spirit at work in the lives of believers.
 The work of the Spirit in believers affects a transforming process that results in Christlike character.
 Left to ourselves we are powerless to bring about this transformation.
 The agent of change in the Christian life is the third person of the Trinity.
 Our role is to open ourselves up to his work, yielding to him, and allowing him to accomplish his purposes in us.